Dick Morris: Fox News Wants Primary Against Trump

 Morris likened the circumstances to the 1980 Democratic Party primary, when then-Sen. Ted Kennedy, D-Mass., challenged incumbent President Jimmy Carter.

-The bitter campaign resulted in a 51%-41% victory for Ronald Regan in the general election and a 489-49 win in the Electoral College, one of the most lopsided in history.
+The bitter campaign resulted in a 51%-41% victory for Ronald Reagan in the general election and a 489-49 win in the Electoral College, one of the most lopsided in history.

 "And that's what they want to do to Trump," Morris said.
 "As to why Fox News is playing ball with them, that's more complicated."